joshua-a-jones/datagration-trial-project/README.md

 See here for information on calculations and parameters: https://www.extractiveshub.org/servefile/getFile/id/4377

 # Running the program
-To run the program, simply clone this repo and then run the `plotting.py` script (must have python installed, as well as the matplotlib library)
+To run the program, simply clone this repo and then run the `plotting.py` script (must have python installed, as well as the matplotlib library and the numpy library)